dumpeldown/gale-shapley/README.md

 Change the production input files and comment in the relevant lines to run the algorithm on the production data.

 ## Output
-The output of the algorithm is the list of pairs of the form (with headers):
+The output of the algorithm is the list of pairs.
+It will be saved in a csv called `location_assignments.csv` of the form (with headers):

 |Location   |Person   |
 |-----------|---------|